 Intense sinusitis is typically much shorter in duration than eight weeks and recurs no greater than 3 times per year, with each occurrence lasting no more than 10 days.
 Severe cases usually respond well to medication.
 In contrast, chronic sinus infections continue longer than eight weeks and can recur more than 4 times in one year.
 Symptoms can last longer than twenty days.
 Long-term, chronic sinusitis is the most common type.

-Given that sinus problems have various causes, it’s crucial to properly evaluate your symptoms before buying over the counter (OTC) remedies in 2016-2017.
+Given that sinus problems have various causes, it’s crucial to properly evaluate your symptoms before buying best meds for sinus infection.
 If you have a cold or seasonal allergies, OTC medications will generally work well.
 Nevertheless, if you experience sinus pain, tooth pain, fever, or if your sinus congestion lingers longer than ten days, see your doctor.
 Antibiotics might be recommended for sinusitis caused by bacteria.

 Antibiotics can not be used to treat a sinus infection caused by an infection, nevertheless.
 Nevertheless, OTC medications can provide symptom relief.
 OTC medications include decongestants, expectorants, analgesics, and antihistamines.
 Each of these functions in a different way and serves a different function.